 How do we analyze subgroups with very few responses?

-How do we better identify the needs and experiences of students from underrepresented backgrounds?
+How do we better identify the needs and experiences of students from underrepresented or underserved backgrounds?

-How do we avoid approaching the data from a deficit perspective?
+How do we avoid approaching these data from a deficit perspective?

 How do we better share these data and results with others on campus?

-Survey data such as NSSE can be used to broadly assess the experiences of students in a way that is efficient and accessible.
+Survey data such as NSSE results can be used to broadly assess the experiences of students in a way that is efficient and accessible.
 Examining your institution’s results overall and drilling down to disciplinary or departmental subgroups can quickly give you an overview of students’ common experiences.
-There is a danger, however, in relying on the results of the “average” student.
-An average student is likely reflective of an institution’s majority populations, and an overreliance on examining the experiences of our average students likely hides the experiences of more vulnerable populations.
+There is a danger, however, in relying on the results of the “average” student, who is likely reflective of an institution’s majority populations.
+An overreliance on examining the experiences of our average students likely hides the experiences of more vulnerable populations.

-One of the easiest ways to be more inclusive in analyses is to disaggregate your data as aggregated data can mask the variation of experiences within your institution.
-In your NSSE data files, you will have the ability to disaggregate based on a variety of subgroups including:
+One of the easiest ways to be more inclusive in analyses is to disaggregate your data, as aggregated data can mask the variation of experiences within your institution.
+In your NSSE data files, you can disaggregate based on a variety of subgroups including our expanded student identity items:

 Identity characteristics (racial/ethnic identification, gender identity, sexual orientation, first-generation status, veteran status, diagnosed disabilities or impairments, etc.)